zense/IIITB-StudentKit/docs/required.md

 * 10th Marksheet/ Certificate/ Date of Birth certificate (+1 self attested Photocopy)

-* 12th Marksheet/ Certificates (If you belong to a State board that adds class 11 and 12 Marks for final results, then do bring them both)
+* 12th Marksheet/ Certificates (If you belong to a State board then add class 11 and 12 Marks for final results, do bring them both)
 (+1 Self Attested Photocopy)

-* Transfer Certificate/ Migration Certificate
+* Transfer Certificate / Migration Certificate

 * JEE (Main) Score Card (soft copy of NTA scorecard)